Virtual Vocations

 ADEA and Remote Workers

-Telecommuting isn’t a young persons’ game.
-As the working population ages, more professionals remain in the workforce and prefer to transition to telecommuting to help balance career and life.
+Telecommuting isn’t just a young persons’ game.
+As the working population ages, more professionals remain in the workforce and prefer to transition to remote work to help balance career and life.
 Additionally, employers need seasoned professionals to help solidify their operations and secure their futures.

 6. Pregnancy Discrimination Act